 It is recommended that you go through the list of risks regularly and make sure their impact on the project and their probability of happening are up-to-date.

 In the end, risk management is only as good as your dedication to analyzing events and their impact on your software project continuously.

 #5.
 Create a knowledge base of crises that have taken place in the past

 While all projects are different and require a custom risk management strategy, it doesn’t mean that you can’t draw inspiration from how crises were handled in the past.

 It’s highly recommended that you create a knowledge base where you and your team can add tips and step-by-step strategies on handling obstacles.
 This way, if a problem arises, you’ll be able to cross-analyze your mitigation strategy against those that have proven effective in the past.

-It will also make a great educational resource for anyone taking their first steps in software development risk planning (for ex. junior project managers).
+It will also make a great educational resource for anyone taking their first software development risk planning (for ex. junior project managers).

 #6.
 Promote openness among team members and with your contractors

 If you want to develop a solid risk management strategy, you need to put honest communication at the forefront.
 This applies equally to internal and external projects.